jchiodo123/ITMD361-Production-Problem-5/README.md

 # ITMD361-Production-Problem-5

 Basic JavaScript Event Handling and DOM

-ITMD361 Production Problem 5: Basic JavaScript Event Handling and DOM

 Objective:
 Use the provided HTML file and add a basic event handler to the page so that when